planet’s core intention is to draw attention to beauty

 planet quickly emerged as the leading site for presentation of australian crafted items for the home and as the pioneer of solid australian timber production furniture. clients saw hand crafted pieces for the home set up in situ and collectable pieces suddenly had a context away from the white cube gallery. from that small beginning, planet has been embraced by australians and visitors alike. it has continued to grow, moving to larger premises on crown street in 2000 and now to our spacious 300 square meter commonwealth street showroom, where we can display our full range of furniture, and home-wares. as well as the launch in 2011 of this our online showroom is our next exciting expansion.

-our furniture is simple, sustainable, streamlined and built to last. planet combines the unique resources of sustainably grown solid australian hardwoods with the tradition of highly skilled timber craftsmanship and is design by ross longmuir. our mission is to strive for originality and a quality that makes sense of our australian context.
+our furniture is simple, sustainable, streamlined and built to last. planet combines the unique resources of sustainably grown solid australian hardwoods with the tradition of highly skilled timber craftsmanship and is designed by ross longmuir. our mission is to strive for originality and a quality that makes sense of our australian context.

 solid timber wears incredibly well, and can be restored easily. certified sustainably grown range timber from re-growth australian forests is used rather than old growth or rainforest timber. these timbers are famous for their amazing density and therefore durability. the very first act of european invaders as part of the first fleet in 1788 arriving at sydney cove, was to attempt to cut timber to create materials and to create clearing for the settlement. journal entries record that they decided that these timbers were simply useless for anything because in the age of hand tools, they were simply too hard to cut. for two hundred years, australian cabinetmakers shunned our eucalypts in favor of soft species such as cedar, and imported hardwoods. planet has pioneered local eucalypts for furniture production. in the current age, contemporary mechanization and technological advances in kiln drying, glues and lacquers, have enabled us to use eucalypts. great benefits for the end consumer in that the surfaces are incredibly durable and we also have superior sustainability.